Francesca Marjoram MBACP

 - Certificate in Counselling Children and Young People.

 - BACP Certificate of Proficiency, Accredited Voluntary Register.

 - Diploma in Humanistic Integrative Counselling with CBT elements (CPCAB)

 - Level 5 Open University Certificate in Childhood Studies

 I have supported clients with presenting issues including depression, anxiety, loss and grief, childhood trauma, sexual violence, chronic pain, and domestic violence.
-I have worked with adults with autistic spectrum disorders, and A.D.H.D.
+I have worked with adults and children with autistic spectrum disorders, and A.D.H.D.

 I believe in the importance of the therapeutic relationship and see this as the key to the facilitation of improved mental wellness.
 I will travel with you on your journey to greater self acceptance and self compassion.

 I access regular clinical supervision and adhere to the ethical framework of the BACP.